jatin7gupta/Product-Quantization/README.md

 The `pq()` method returns a codebook and codes for the data vectors, where
 * **codebooks** is an array with shape (P, K, M/P) and dtype='float32', which corresponds to the PQ codebooks for the inverted multi-index.
 E.g., there are P codebooks and each one has K M/P-dimensional codewords.
 * **codes** is an array with shape (N, P) and dtype=='uint8', which corresponds to the codes for the data vectors.
 The dtype='uint8' is because K is fixed to be 256 thus the codes should integers between 0 and 255.

+## Implementation details
+Each datapoint is partitioned P times to get sub-vectors.
+The idea is to find the cluster point which is closest to the sub-vector using Manhattan distance (L1/’cityblock’).
+Running that for all sub-vectors gives us the information of which cluster centroid represents which points.
+Once a sub-vector is assigned a cluster, the cluster center changes so as to best represent the vectors that belong in it.
+New cluster center is calculated by taking median of all the member sub-vectors.
+We chose L1-norm because the L2 norm squares values, so it increases the cost of outliers exponentially; the L1 norm only takes the absolute value, so it considers them linearly.
+The exponentiation amplifies the effect of outliers.
+This entire process is run for a maximum of ‘max_iter’ iterations which is provided with input.
+At the end, we get our codebooks with values(maybe different from initial values) which will be used to calculate the codes.

+Codes is the information of sub-vectors and shows which cluster the sub-vector belongs to.
+Values are obtained by running the above process once and store the centroid index which is closest to the sub-vector.
+Codes are returned as ‘uint8’ data type along with the codebooks.

 # Part2: Query using Inverted Multi-index with $L_1$ Distance (45 Points)